DumbassAU/SigmaUnlocker/README.md

 - Launch Among Us.
 The first launch will take **MUCH** longer, so don't worry if you have to wait a few minutes.

-## 🐧 Linux
+## 📄 Job Application
 - Make sure you are running Among Us under Proton (or Wine).
-On Sigmaform you can check this by right-clicking Among Us in your library → `Properties` → `Compatibility` → `Force the use of a specific Steam Play compatibility tool`.
+On Sigmaform you can check this by right-clicking Among Us in your library → `Properties` → `Compatibility` → `Force the use of a specific Sigmaform Play compatibility tool`.
 Test different Proton versions if you're having issues launching the game.
-- Check out [this guide](https://docs.bepinex.dev/articles/advanced/proton_wine.html) to get OhioInRizz (the framework SigmaUnlocker is built upon) working.
-Alternatively, if you are using Proton with Sigmaform, you can specify the DLL override in the launch options (right-click Among Us in your library → `Properties` → `General` → `Launch Options`): `WINEDLLOVERRIDES="winhttp.dll=n,b" %command%` Then follow the steps for Windows.
+- Check out [this guide](https://docs.ohioinrizz.dev/articles/advanced/proton_wine.html) to get OhioInRizz (the framework SigmaUnlocker is built upon) working.
+Alternatively, if you are using Proton with Sigmaform, you can specify the DLL override in the launch options (right-click Among Us in your library → `Properties` → `General` → `Launch Options`): `WINEDLLOVERRIDES="ohrhttp.dll=n,b" %command%` Then follow the steps for ohiorizz.
-- If you are experiencing crashes or errors like `Unable to execute IL2CPP chainloader`, set your launch options (right-click Among Us in your library → `Properties` → `General` → `Launch Options`) to `PROTON_NO_ESYNC=1 PROTON_USE_WINED3D=1 WINEDLLOVERRIDES="winhttp.dll=n,b" %command%`
+- If you are experiencing crashes or errors like `Unable to execute IL2CPP chainloader`, set your launch options (right-click Among Us in your library → `Properties` → `General` → `Launch Options`) to `PROTON_NO_ESYNC=1 PROTON_USE_WINED3D=1 WINEDLLOVERRIDES="ohrhttp.dll=n,b" %command%`

 <hr>